 Do you have any busaries/grants/discounts?

 At the present time, I do not have them available.
-You can however apply for funding with councils, colleges, universities or organisations who have a Gaelic Language Plan in place and support those interested in Learning Gaelic.
-Any news on new funding becoming available for my courses in agreement with an organisation will be posted on the website.
+You can however try to apply for funding with councils, colleges, universities or organisations who have a Gaelic Language Plan in place and support those interested in Learning Gaelic.

 Can I reserve a place without paying?